yousizaitianqiong/RETFound/README.md

 export HF_ENDPOINT=https://hf-mirror.com
 ```

+3. If you would like to fine-tune [DINOv2]((https://github.com/facebookresearch/dinov2)) and [DINOv3](https://github.com/facebookresearch/dinov3), please visit their GitHub repositories to download the model weights and put them in the RETFound folder.

-3. Organise your data into this directory structure (Public datasets used in this study can be [downloaded here](BENCHMARK.md))
+4. Organise your data into this directory structure (Public datasets used in this study can be [downloaded here](BENCHMARK.md))

 ```
 ├── data folder